Task lighting gets the job done

 In an office, whether in a commercial building or a home office, eyestrain from bright overhead lighting combined with fatigue can lead to lack of concentration.
 This obstacle to getting work completed can be avoided or at least minimised by task lighting.
 Desk Lamps can make all the difference.

 A well designed desk lamp concentrates light on the desk top whilst preventing stray light showing upwards.
-Lyco recommend three excellent examples.
+Lyco recommend two excellent examples.
 For a traditional look, reminiscent of the grand bank managers’ offices of yesteryear, try the Banker Desk Light.
 Efficient as well as elegant, it is perfect for a solicitor’s office or your office at home.

-More contemporary but still elegant and highly efficient, is the Alpha Desk Light range.
+Alternatively more contemporary but still elegant and highly efficient, is the Alpha Desk Light range.
 The Alpha lamps are all dimmable in three stages just by touch.

 Hobby friendly lighting